 Wireline networks historically relied on customer premises (CPE) encryption devices at each end of a point-to-point link.
 Wireless historically relied on proprietary software running over a packet interface.
 Today, users roam between wired and wireless, public and private, secure and open networks.
 There is a mission need to securely access people and data anywhere in the world through the communication cloud and computing cloud.
 Thus, the need for harmonization in the trusted communications world is evident.
 Moreover, these trends show it will become more important over time.

 Individual vendors and service providers have pieces of the secure communication puzzle.
-The GCSC brings together proprietary products and services with consumers of secure communications to create the environment where all of the players benefit from interoperating.
-The GCSC is as much about the business opportunities as it is about enterprise security.
+The GCSC brings together proprietary products and services with consumers of secure communications to create an environment where all of the players benefit from interoperating.
+The GCSC is as much about business opportunities as it is about enterprise security.

 There are many technical challenges to the secure interoperable communications problem, such as how to do inter-operator hand-off and QoS, how to do mutual authentication in a semi-open environment, and how to appropriately connect different individuals and organizations with varying, dynamic levels of trust.
 However, the GCSC goes beyond the technology and seeks to establish organizational trust and a mutually beneficial ecosystem model amongst a small community.